ecosensors/EcoIrrigation/README.md

 ## Library and PCB
 The library for Arduino board and the PCB, will be available in the next few months.
-Wainting for this time, you can follow my activities on [Facebook](https://www.facebook.com/ecosensors) or to read my[project](https://eco-sensors.ch/smart-irrigation/) with LoRaWAN.
+Wainting for this time, you can follow my activities on [Facebook](https://www.facebook.com/ecosensors) or to read my [project](https://eco-sensors.ch/smart-irrigation/) with LoRaWAN.
 (Those pages are sadly not translated in english, yet)